ironhack-labs/lab-cleaning-categorical-data/readme.md

 # Lab | Cleaning categorical data

 For this lab, we will be using the dataset in the Customer Analysis Business Case.
 This dataset can be found in `files_for_lab` folder.
 In this lab we will explore categorical data.
+You can also continue working on the same jupyter notebook, as from the previous lab.
+However that is not necessary

 ### Instructions

 1. Import the necessary libraries if you are starting a new notebook.
+2. Load the csv.
+Use the variable "customer_df" as customer_df = pd.read_csv()
+3. What should we do with the customer id column?
-2. Load the continuous and discrete variables into `continuous_df` and `discrete_df` variables.
+4. Load the continuous and discrete variables into `numericals_df` and `categorical_df` variables. for eg. numerical_df = customer_df.select_dtypes()
-3. Plot a correlation matrix, what can you see?
-4. Create a function to plot every discrete variables.
-Do the same with continuous variables (be careful, you may change the plot type to another one better suited for continuous data).
+        categorical_df = customer_df.select_dtypes()
-5. What can you see in the plots?
+5. Plot every categorical variable.
+What can you see in the plots?
-6. Look for outliers in the continuous variables we have found.
-Hint: There was a good plot to do that.
-7. Have you found outliers?
-If you have, what should we do with them?
-8. Check nan values per column.
-9. Define a function that differentiate between continuous and discrete variables.
-Hint: Number of unique values might be useful.
-Store continuous data into a `continuous` variable and do the same for `discrete` and categorical.
-10. for the categorical data, check if there is some kind of text in a variable so we would need to clean it.
-Hint: Use the same method you used in step 7.
-Depending on the implementation, decide what to do with the variables you get.
-11. Get categorical features.
-12. What should we do with the customer id column?
+Note that in the previous lab you used a bar plot to plot categorical data, with each unique category in the column on the x-axis and an appropriate measure on the y-axis.
+However this time you will try a different plot.
+This time in each plot for the categorical variable you will have, each unique category in the column on the x-axis and the target(which is numerical) on the Y-axis
+6. For the categorical data, check if there is any data cleaning that need to perform.
+Hint: You can use the function value_counts() on each of hte categorical columns and check what is the representation of different categories in each column.
+Discuss if this information might in some way be used for data cleaning